deltanode/deltanode/README.md

 </h1>

 <br >
 Hi 👋, I'm Yogesh Yadav, a software engineer and passionate self-taught full stack web developer.
-My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
-I take great care in the experience, architecture, and code quality of the things I build.
+My passion for software lies with dreaming up ideas and making them come true with elegant interfaces. <br>
 I am also an open-source enthusiast and maintainer.
 I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.

-- 💼 Any freelance work? do reach, email : yogesh7132@gmail.com :)
+- 💼 Any freelance work? do reach, [email](mailto:yogesh7132@gmail.com)
 - 💬 Ask me about anything, I am happy to help.

 <a href="https://twitter.com/yogesh7132">